 For example, one good activity from sex therapy and from the BDSM community is to create a list as a couple of all of the sexual practices that either of you is aware of, and then to go down it writing ‘yes’, ‘no’, or ‘maybe’ about whether it is something that interests you, and sharing your thoughts.
 It can also be good to share sexual fantasies or favourite images/stories and to talk about whether (and, if so, how) they might be incorporated into your sex life (the Nancy Friday and Emily Dubberley collections of sexual fantasies can be helpful with this).
 It is very important that people only do things that they really want to try (rather than feeling coerced into certain activities) and that it is accepted that there will likely to be areas which aren’t compatible as well as those that are.

 BDSM communities and websites are a great place to look for more information from those who have been involved in these kinds of practices and relationships.
 Also local fetish fairs and kink events often include demonstrations and workshops.
-There is more in my book Rewriting the Rules about communicating about sex and relationships.
+There is more in my books Enjoy Sex and Rewriting the Rules about communicating about sex and relationships.

 Some people have a BDSM relationship outside of an existing ‘vanilla’ relationship.
 What effect can this have on a marriage or couple relationship?